wyhuai/SkillMimic/blender_for_SkillMimic/README.md

 ## Requirements
-You can download the blender from [here](https://www.blender.org/download/).
+You can download the Blender from [here](https://www.blender.org/download/).
 Remember to download a Blender version lower than 4.0, as some functions are deprecated in higher versions.

 ## Render images for selected frame motion